Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

-At first sight, the impact of the additive Gaussian noise $\zeta_{ij}$ on the phase diagram in Fig.~\ref{fig:amp-vs-se_P1} appears counter-intuitive.
+At first sight, the impact of the additive Gaussian noise $\zeta_{ij}$ on the phase diagram in \cref{fig:amp-vs-se_hf} appears counter-intuitive.
 If we fix the threshold to, say, $\tau=0.5$, reconstruction is impossible for small variances $\nu$ of $\zeta_{ij}$.
 As we increase $\nu$, i.e.\ as we add \emph{more} noise to the system, recovery becomes possible.
-The key to understanding this behaviour is that for a single stimulus $P=1$, a weight in the network will have one of two possible values which are symmetric around the origin, $w_{ij}=\pm a$.
-By applying the rectification, for any cut-off $\tau>a$ the resulting weight matrix without additive noise is trivially zero and no recovery possible.
-We can only hope to detect something when adding $\zeta_{ij}$ pushes the value of the weight before rectification above the cut-off.
+The key to understanding this behaviour is that for a single stimulus $P=1$, a weight in the network will have one of two possible values which are symmetric around the origin, $\emW_{ij}=\pm \nicefrac{1}{\sqrt N}$.
+By applying the rectification, for any cut-off $\tau>\emW_{ij}$ the resulting weight matrix $\mJ$ without additive noise is trivially zero and no recovery is possible.
+We can only hope to detect something when an added noise $\zeta_{ij}$ pushes the value of the weight before rectification above the cut-off.
 Recovery then becomes possible if the added noise is large enough that the weight without noise is larger than the cut-off $a + \zeta_{ij} > \tau$, while remaining small enough that it's significantly more likely that the noise-less weight is positive than negative.
 As the noise variance increases even further, its detrimental effects dominate, and recovery becomes impossible again.
+This mechanism is reminiscent of stochastic resonance (SR), a mechanism where a weak signal is amplified by the presence of noise.
+Indeed, our problem contains the three ingredients for SR (e.g.~\cite{gammaitoni1998stochastic}): A threshold mechanism, given by the rectification in the connectivity structure: A weak signal (the stored patterns); and a noise term, $\zeta$.

-Another way to look at this phenomenon is to plot the critical variance of $\zeta_{ij}$ at which reconstruction becomes possible, $\nu^*$, as a function of the connection probability $p_C$~\eqref{eq:p_C}.
-We obtained this plot by solving, for a given value $p_C=c$, the two-dimensional system
+As already mentioned, when noise is too large recovery becomes impossible.
+We show on the right of \cref{fig:amp-vs-se_hf} the critical variance of $\zeta_{ij}$ above which reconstruction becomes impossible, $\nu^*$, as a function of the connection probability $p_C$, given by Eq.~\eqref{eq:p_C}.
+This plot can be obtained by solving, for a given value $p_C=c$, the two-dimensional system

 for $(\tau, \nu)$.
-We show the resulting plot in Fig.~\ref{fig:critical-nu}.
-As expected, the critical variance increases with the connection probability, and that it goes to zero as the connection probability goes to zero.
+As expected, the critical variance increases with the connection probability, and it goes to zero as the connection probability goes to zero.